sooriyaarachchi/pybites.github.io-src/content/codechallenge52.md

 ##Pomodoro?

 What's a Pomodoro Timer?
 We're glad you asked!
-(If you didn't, you can read anyway!)
+(If you didn't ask, you can read anyway!)

 A Pomodoro Timer is a countdown timer that enables you to focus on a given task.
 You set the timer for a specific duration, 20 minutes for example, and for that duration you are completely offline and focused.
 No email, no phone, no texts, no kids (a man can dream!)... no interruptions.
 Just pure, focus.
 This is the Pomodoro Technique.